WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 - You can use [React Testing Library](https://testing-library.com) or a newer, better lib called [isolate-components](https://www.npmjs.com/package/isolate-components)

 ### Server
-- Initial **server-side** spec for "Hello World" is directly testing the service contract
+- Initial **server-side** spec for "Hello World" is directly testing the service contract (it is not running the GraphQL service, doesn't need to)
     - Tests are isolated & headless
         - This means to run tests, there no need to run the real service or website:
           - no need to run the graphQL service to run tests